‘Serial bully’ and ‘liar’ John Bercow insists he has nothing to apologise for

 It was understood Labour, which Mr Bercow joined last year having previously been a Tory MP, has suspended his membership pending further investigation.

-Mr Bercow had appealed against the findings by Parliamentary Standards Commissioner Kathryn Stone to the Independent Expert Panel (IEP), which determines bullying sanctions.
+Mr Bercow had appealed against the findings by Parliamentary Standards Commissioner Kathryn Stone to the IEP, which determines bullying sanctions.

 But the experts upheld her verdicts on the allegations from three complainants, who were staff during the period 2009 to 2014, without exception.